 Ensure Safety Preplanning, procedures and training are required to prevent exposures to hazardous materials and to ensure regulatory compliance during spill response-see OSH Standards 301: WHMIS and Hazardous Materials and 302: Safety During Spill Response.
 Prioritize critical issues.
 Use appropriate e personal protective e quipment (PPE).
 Follow applicable safet y standards and safe v vork procedures.
-For product info rmation: go to the Material Safety Data Sheet database, or for dangerous goods in transport, contact ICC The Compliance Center at 604-986-4617 (24 hours) Stop the Flow Act quickly.
-Close valves, shut off pumps, plug leaks, set containers upright, and carry out any emergency repairs.
+For product info rmation: go to the Ma for dangero Compliance aterial Safety Data She us goods in transport, Center at 604-986-46 e et database, or contact ICC The 17 (24 hours) Stop the Flow Act quickly.
+Clos containers uprig se valves, shut off pur ht, and carry out any e nps, plug leaks, set emergency repairs.
 Secure the Area Limit or prevent access to the area.
 Clear the area of all non- essential personnel.
 Remove or eliminate ignition sources.
 Determine the PCB concentration if applicable.
-Inform the owner property, as soci taken to mitigate er(s) and/or occupant (on as practicable, of an e impacts. s) of the affected ly actions taken or to be Contain the Spill Protect drains, sewers, culverts, waterways, and ditches, as appropriate.
-Contain the spilled product with sorbents, pads, or socks such as those contained in an oil spill kit.
+Inform the owner property, as soci taken to mitigate er(s) and/or occupant ( on as practicable, of an e impacts. s) of the affected ly actions taken or to be Contain the Spill Protect drains, s appropriate. sewers, culverts, water ways, and ditches, as Contain the spilled product with sorbents, pads, or socks such as those contained in an oil spill kit.
 If an oil spill kit is not available or greater containment is required, use earth and/or sod.
 Identify all potential sources and the extent of the spilled material.
 Monitor containment measures.
 Notify/Report Internal: For all spills, notify your work leader or manager as soon as possible.
 In addition, the managers below must be notified promptly if there is potential for a large environmental impact or public concern.
 Edie Thome Tel.
 604.528.3419 Cel.
 778.828.6231 Lisa Seppala Tel.
 604.528.2500 Cel.
 778.866.3251 The work leader or manager of the person providing notification of the spill must complete an environmental incident report in the SAP Incident Management System and distribute the report as indicated on the form, preferably within 24 hours of the spill.
-External - Spill to Water (Any Quantity), or Spill to Land (More than Reportable Quantity): (Spill to water includes anything directly connected to water, such as a ditch or storm drain)
+External - Spill to Water (Any Quantity), or Spill to Land (More than Reportable Quantity ): (Spill to water includes anything directly connected to water, such as a ditch or storm drain)